igorirb/insurance/README.md

 ### Environment Variables

-Before running the app, please set the environment variables using the sample file ".env.sample".
+Before running the app, please set the environment variables using the sample file `.env.sample`.

 ```sh
 PORT=XXXX